-Midtown’s Empire State South is held in high regard as one of Atlanta’s essential farm-to-table experiences, and with that you need equally inspiring cocktails.
+Midtown’s Empire State South is held in high regard as one of Atlanta’s essential farm-to-table experiences, and with that, you need equally inspiring cocktails.
 From classic martinis and old-fashioneds to spirit-heavy sippers like the Two World Hero (rye, black tea cognac, sweet vermouth, red wine and bitters) and a bevy of party-sustaining punches, ESS meets the call for courageous cocktails.

 Establishment is, well, one of those establishments that doesn’t take itself too seriously.
-And it’s not because they don’t care, rather the opposite in that they know what they’re doing when it comes to craft cocktails at a level that just comes easy.
+And it’s not because they don’t care, but rather the opposite in that they know what they’re doing when it comes to craft cocktails at a level that just comes easy.
 The Midtown craft cocktail saloon balances bold cocktails like the bourbon-heavy Bluegrass Bramble (blueberry liqueur) with bright offerings like the Oaxacan on Sunshine (mezcal, creme de violet, Luxardo, lime).

 The Garden Room

 After you’ve popped your antihistamine of choice, swing into Buckhead’s luxe greenhouse, The Garden Room.
-The lush environs bring the outside in offering an Instagram-worthy experience in conjunction with polished and playful cocktails like the gin-immersed Polar Solstice, spicy Hot Mess margarita and the vodka-forward, color-changing Send Noods.
+The lush environs bring the outside in, offering an Instagram-worthy experience in conjunction with polished and playful cocktails like the gin-immersed Polar Solstice, spicy Hot Mess margarita and the vodka-forward, color-changing Send Noods.
 We don’t make the name, we swear.